-I know the impact it will have, the negative impact it will have if I start doing those, what seemingly seem small things.
+The impact it will have, the negative impact it will have if I start doing those, that seemingly seem small things.

 A positive that has come out of doing this one too many times, is that I know for myself, I have to keep things really, really simple.
 I can't do everything, even though sometimes I think I should be able to.

 I need to pick and choose what I do and I need to stick with it.
 And this is also something I do with my clients.
 I don't try and make them do everything.
 In fact, I tell them to do less and we get super streamlined on doing only a few things and doing them really, really well.

 There are three key areas that we focus on and they are:

 Visibility.
 Where are you showing up where your clients can see you and know about you?
 So, and that's just one thing, really, really important, just one thing.

 The second thing is community.
 So, where are you building your community and where are you making those deeper relationships with your audience?
 And this can be the exact same platform or place that you're being visible on.